A Notion of Uniqueness for the Adversarial Bayes Classifier: Main results

-This paper first studies properties of these new notions, and then uses these properties to characterize adversarial Bayes classifiers in one dimension.
+This paper first studies properties of these new notions, and then uses the resulting insights to characterize adversarial Bayes classifiers in one dimension.
 To start, we show that when $\PP\ll \mu$, equivalence up to degeneracy is in fact an equivalence relation (\cref{thm:equivalence_up_to_degeneracy}) and furthermore, every adversarial Bayes classifier has a `regular' representative when $d=1$ (\cref{thm:adv_bayes_and_degenerate}).
-The differentiation argument in \cref{sec:background_bayes_classifiers} then produces necessary conditions characterizing regular adversarial Bayes classifiers in one dimension (\cref{thm:exists_regular}).
-These conditions provide a tool for understanding how the adversarial Bayes classifier depends on $\e$; see \cref{thm:adv_bayes_increasing_e} and \crefrange{prop:within_e_to_risk_bound}{prop:uniform_within_e}.
+The differentiation argument in \cref{sec:background_adv_bayes_classifiers} then produces necessary conditions characterizing regular adversarial Bayes classifiers in one dimension (\cref{thm:exists_regular}).
+These conditions provide a tool for understanding how the adversarial Bayes classifier depends on $\e$; see \cref{thm:adv_bayes_increasing_e} and \crefrange{prop:within_e_to_risk_bound}{prop:eta_0_1}.
 Identifying all adversarial Bayes classifiers then requires characterizing degenerate sets, and we provide such a criterion under specific assumptions.
-Furthermore, \cref{thm:TFAE_equiv} provides alternative criteria for equivalence up to degeneracy, which are helpful for understanding degenerate sets.
+Lastly, \cref{thm:TFAE_equiv} provides alternative criteria for equivalence up to degeneracy.

-\subsection{Theorem Statements}
+\subsection{Theorem statements}

-First, equivalence up to degeneracy is in fact an equivalence relation for many common distributions. \begin{theorem} If $\PP\ll \mu$, then equivalence up to degeneracy is an equivalence relation. \end{theorem} \Cref{ex:non_equiv} shows that the assumption $\PP\not \ll\mu$ is necessary for this result.
-Additionally, uniqueness up to degeneracy generalizes multiple notions of uniqueness for the Bayes classifier. \begin{theorem} Assume that $\PP\ll \mu$.
+First, equivalence up to degeneracy is in fact an equivalence relation for many common distributions. \begin{theorem} If $\PP\ll \mu$, then equivalence up to degeneracy is an equivalence relation. \end{theorem} \Cref{thm:equivalence_up_to_degeneracy} also implies that two equivalent adversarial Bayes classifiers must have the same degenerate sets. \Cref{ex:non_equiv} demonstrates that the assumption $\PP \ll\mu$ is necessary.
+Additionally, uniqueness up to degeneracy generalizes certain notions of uniqueness for the Bayes classifier. \begin{theorem} Assume that $\PP\ll \mu$ and $\e>0$.
 Then the following are equivalent: \begin{enumerate}[label=\Alph*)] \item The adversarial Bayes classifier is unique up to degeneracy \item Amongst all adversarial Bayes classifiers $A$, either the value of $\PP_0(A^\e)$ is unique or the value of $\PP_1((A^C)^\e)$ is unique \item There are maximizers $\PP_0^*,\PP_1^*$ of $\cdl$ for which $\PP^*(\eta^*=1/2)=0$, where $\PP^*=\PP_0^*+\PP_1^*$ and $\eta^*=d\PP_1^*/d\PP^*$ \end{enumerate} \end{theorem}